 Staying small has been part decision and part the result of the organic nature of the business.
 We have a great deal of knowledge and expertise in one particular area, keeping people warm in cold conditions.
 This runs right through PHD from background technical knowledge gathered over 50+ years to the know-how acquired in the manufacture of this specialised gear, hands-on experience which can also be measured in decades.
 We now use CAD to help with our pattern work, but design still starts with brain and hand.
 Nothing matches human knowledge and skill, a combination of assets which are not easily acquired or shared.

 The way we sell our products also keeps us small.
 Direct to the customer only, because we don’t want intermediaries.
 No advertising, not because we’re shy, but we want customers to buy gear they really want without persuasion (recommendation is fine).
-And of course as another natural limit to expansion some of our resources are rare, in particular our 1000 down.
+And of course, as another natural limit to expansion some of our resources are rare, in particular our 1000 down.

-So if we don’t measure our history by growth, what do we mark it by?
+So, if we don’t measure our history by growth, what do we mark it by?

 A list of expeditions?
 You’ll find plenty mentioned throughout the website.
 It’s been a pleasure to be involved with these remarkable ventures, the smallest as much as the big ones, and we learned a lot from them.
 But making lists is an accountant’s job.

 Places and people?
-The factory is still in the same place where we opened up nineteen years ago, and the people who were at the core of PHD then are still here, with the addition in 2009 of Peter Elliott who has taken over as Managing Director.
+The factory is still in the same place where we opened up twenty years ago, and many the people who were at the core of PHD then are still here, with the addition in 2009 of Peter Elliott who has taken over as Managing Director.
 Peter's presence has definitely strengthened the company without changing the ethos one whit.

 A company's history is usually quoted as an exercise in promotion, a catalogue of success and expansion pointing to future promise, and at the same time a kind of character statement.